Levridge-Tory/LevridgeIntegrationDocs/docs/Agsync.md

         "Direction": "Target",
       }

-You will also have to include the controller entry to have the controller loaded:
+You must also include the controller entry to have the controller loaded:

     "Controllers": {
         "HostController": "Levridge.Integration.Host.DefaultController",
         "AgSyncConroller": "Levridge.Integration.Host.AgSyncController"
     }

+You must also configure the

 Here is a sample template for the entire appsettings.json file used for the integration from FinOps to Agsync: